 - The Office of Student Life (410-617-5081) staff can watch for warning signs of unhealthy coping strategies.If it is requested that the information stay private, we can limit those who know to the student's RA, GRC, AD, and Director of Student Life.
 If possible, we would have the student's RA, under supervision, check in periodically with the student.

-- Alcohol and Drug Education and Support Services (410-617-2928) can be helpful when the student's use of alcohol or other substances is problematic, which can occur in the context of a grief reaction.
-Also, ADESS can help a student cope better when their loved one has been using alcohol or other drugs.
+- Student Support and Wellness Promotion (410-617-2928) can be helpful when the student's use of alcohol or other substances is problematic, which can occur in the context of a grief reaction, or to help a student cope better when their loved one has been using alcohol or other drugs.
+SSWP also offers individual support services to students who may need assistance with navigating the complexity of college life following a loss, are contemplating a medical leave of absence, or who have returned from a medical leave of absence and require support.

-- Dean of Students Office, (410-617-2842) including Associate Dean and Student Support Services will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
-This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Dean’s Office would be helpful.
+- Office of the Vice President for Student Development (410-617-5646) or the Dean of Students (410-617-2842) will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
+This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Vice President's Office would be helpful.

 - Student Activities (410-617-2713) will be contacted when the student involved is a student leader they work with on Student Government, Options, etc. or if the student is a commuter, as they supervise the Commuter Student Association.
 They will offer support and connection.
 The class president will send flowers and a card to any classmates who have lost a family member.

-- Leadership and New Student Programs (410-617-2151) will offer support to students who they are connected to (e.g., Evergreens and other Student Leaders that we train).
+- Office of Student Engagement (410-617-2032) will offer support to students who they are connected to (e.g., Evergreens and other Student Leaders that we train).
 If the student involved is a first-year student they will notify that student’s Evergreen to follow up as well.

 - ALANA Services (410-617-2310) should be contacted in the event that an ALANA student experiences a death or illness in his/her immediate family.
 ALANA Services staff may contact the student and will make the student aware of campus resources such as the Counseling Center, etc. If a relationship has been established with the student or family members, condolences will be shared.